jortiz24/Projects/README.md

 # Projects

 The repository holds code for various functions I've successfully implemented in any languages I am proficient in.
 Some notable mentions are included as well.
+My main school project can be found here https://github.com/jortiz24/audio-project

 Current total files here by language are: